cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 ## Information Block

-A Supplements's information block may contain exactly the same qualities as an SDF model.
+A Supplements's information block may contain exactly the same qualities as the info block of an SDF model.

 | Quality     | Type             | Description                                                 |
 | ----------- | ---------------- | ----------------------------------------------------------- |